fbv81bp/Another_mod/README.md

 Then I found out it can easily be described in a loop too.

-sample.txt is the output of loop_mod.py
+testing.txt is the output of loop_mod.py